This website is the property of Peripass NV.

 - are able to exercise your rights concerning your personal data.
 Further information on your rights can be found under point 9 of this Statement.

-In the context of the provision of its services to its customers, Behind the Buttons is also the processor of its customers’ personal data.
-This is dealt with in the data processing agreement entered into between Behind the Buttons and its customers, and does not form part of this Statement.
+In the context of the provision of its services to its customers, Peripass is also the processor of its customers’ personal data.
+This is dealt with in the data processing agreement entered into between Peripass and its customers, and does not form part of this Statement.

 1.2.
 Data Protection Officer